Dwarf Amorpha Fragrant False Indigo

 3″ pots $4, Quart pots $8, Gallon* pots $16

-Plants are rarely available in ALL sizes listed, and availability of plants varies from day to day.
+Availability of plants varies from day to day.
+We rarely carry every size/price option listed at any one time.
 Please call before you come to check availability.